Srinivasa314/calcite/docs/part2.md

-The exported functions can take any type and return any type For example let us create a function that checks whether a person is an adult.
+The exported functions can take any type and return any type.

+For example let us create a function that checks whether a person is an adult.
 Values passed to functions and returned from functions exported by calcite are stored as JSON.
-To serialize and deserialize structs add serde_derive and serde to dependencies.Let us declare a struct Person
+To serialize and deserialize structs add serde_derive and serde to dependencies.

+Let us declare a struct Person
 ```rust
 #[macro_use]
 extern crate serde_derive;